Valandovo: Ancient Period

 Evidence of life can be found beginning in the 10th-7th centuries B.C.
 There is a settlement known as Mal Konstantinopol (Small Constantinople) dating from Roman times, and the life in the Middle Ages is marked by Markovi Kuli.
-In the vicinity of the town there is also a very important archaeological site known as Isar and is located at the village of Marvinci.
-Also, very interesting and important discoveries are the ancient mosaics of Valandovo, the necropolis discovered near Dedeli dating from the Iron Age, the monastery and the church dedicated to St. George, etc. On the hill Isar, at the village of Marvinci near the town of Valandovo, there is a community from the early antique period that belonged to the southern Macedonian area called Amphacsitida (Αμφαξίτις) in Ancient Greek meaning "from both sides of Axios (river).
+In the vicinity of the town there is also an archaeological site known as Isar and is located at the village of Marvinci.
+Also, there are the ancient mosaics of Valandovo, the necropolis discovered near Dedeli dating from the Iron Age, the monastery and the church dedicated to St. George, etc. On the hill Isar, at the village of Marvinci near the town of Valandovo, there is a community from the early antique period called Amphacsitida (Αμφαξίτις) in Ancient Greek meaning "from both sides of Axios (river).
 The many layers of this community speak of permanence with no significant interruptions, where time managed to save the earliest traces of its existence.
 The hill is 40 to 45 meters high and is located over the mouth of Anska River, flowing into the Vardar river.
 The Acropolis of the town was strengthened by defence bulwarks.
 Most of the architectural findings show the existence of profane living objects, while the last phase shows the possible existence of a ceramic workshop.
 The construction method in the earlier primitive stages, is very different from the latest stages.
 According to the archeological findings, the town was first ruined in the 3rd century BC, in time of the Celtic invasion in 279 BC.
 The excavated construction material shows the cultural and economic development of the town throughout centuries of its survival.
 In the 5th and 4th century BC, stock was imported from Corinth and Ionia, in Asia Minor.
 Ceramic from the Iron Age was found in the tombs and Greek amphorae from the classical and late Hellenic period.
 Apart from the imported ceramics from the big manufacturing centers, there are also local ceramic products with native tradition and often simulating Greek forms.
-During the Hellenic era, the connections with the neighbouring leading cultural centres in Macedonia: Pela, Beroia, Amphipolis and Thessalonica were strengthened.
+During the Hellenic era, the connections with the neighbouring leading cultural centres: Pela, Beroia, Amphipolis and Thessalonica were strengthened.
 Ceramic plastic, jewels and coins were made in the pattern of these developed centres.
 The antique town on the Isar secured its economic development through agriculture, cattle raising and mining.
 The numerous mines in the region, as well as the pottery craft continued as a tradition in the Roman period.